miguelcarax/linux-basic-administration/README.md

 + `sed '/^#/ !s/.*/#&/g' file` - comment all lines `#` that are not already commented
 + `sed '$r file1' file2` - concatenate the content `file1` at the end of `file2`
 + `grep -w alex file` - will match lines with `alex` word but not `alexander`
++ `grep -C1 username file` - print the line(s) matched, the above one, and the below one

 **Filesystems and System Tree Layout**
 + `man hier` - information about tipical linux directories `var`, `etc`, `usr`, etc.